clojure-grimoire/grimoire/resources/1.5.0/clojure.core/derive/docstring.md

-Establishes a parent/child relationship between parent andtag.
-Parent must be a namespace-qualified symbol or keyword andchild can be either a namespace-qualified symbol or keyword or aclass. h must be a hierarchy obtained from make-hierarchy, if notsupplied defaults to, and modifies, the global hierarchy.
+Establishes a parent/child relationship between parent and tag.
+Parent must be a namespace-qualified symbol or keyword and child can be either a namespace-qualified symbol or keyword or a class. h must be a hierarchy obtained from make-hierarchy, if not supplied defaults to, and modifies, the global hierarchy.